MicrosoftDocs/fabric-docs/docs/governance/domains.md

 1. Select **Create**.
 The domain is created, and you can continue configuring the domain as described in the following sections.

+> [!NOTE]
+> Customers using Purview are strongly recommended to create the same domains in Fabric and in Purview for better integration and alignment.

 ## Structure your data in the domain

 Once you create some domains, you can refine the logic of the way you're structuring your data by creating subdomains for the domains.

 You organize your data into the appropriate domains and subdomains by assigning the workspaces the data is located in to the relevant domain or subdomain.
-When a workspace is associated with a domain, all the items in the workspace are associated with the domain.
+When a workspace is assigned to a domain, all the items in the workspace are associated with the domain.

 ### Create subdomains

-To create subdomains for a domain, you must be a domain admin of the domain or a Fabric admin.
+To create subdomains for a domain, you must be a a Fabric admin or domain admin of the domain.

 1. Open the domain you want to create a subdomain for and select **New subdomain**.